 Save your results

-Save your results now or wait until the end of Section 2 and save both on one spreadsheet.
+Save your results now, or wait until the end of Part 2 and save both on one spreadsheet.
 You can download an Excel spreadsheet so that you can manage your budget on your own, or save it as a PDF for your records.

 Part 2: Living expenses